KaufmanDeveloper/labyrinth-game/Story/Prologue/Prologue-1.md

 Narrator: There was a pause.
 I couldn't wrap my head around what the Seer was saying.
 I tried to find words.
 After a pause, I said the only thing I knew to say.

-Jem: Praise the Stars.
+Jem: Praise the heavens.

-Seer: They have blessed us.
+Seer: Praise the heavens.
 Go now.
 The queen and all of Astra is depending on you.
 Your healing magic will be essential Jem.
 Concentrate and you will succeed.

-Narrator: My chest felt heavy.
-The Labyrinth was a myth, something that didn't feel tangible.
+Narrator: He gave me a nod and I left the tent with Grant.
+My chest felt heavy.
+Somnium Labyrinth was a myth, something that didn't feel tangible.
 The magic Jem used was simple and known to many.
-The magic that Labyrinth contained was the kind of powerful magic that was lost with time.
-It was the magic of the Old Kingdoms.
+The magic that the labyrinth contained was the kind of powerful magic that was lost with time.
+It was the magic of the old kingdoms.
+Though we have learned a lot from these forgotten people, including our star charts and how to interpret the meaning of the Heavens, there's also so much we don't know about them.
+Their magic was known to often curse bodies of those who came upon their artifacts.
+As much good that's come of researching them, disaster has also resulted for many.

+Narrator: We trekked for days to Somnium Labyrinth.
+The road wasn't difficult but it was filled with long silences as fear of the unknown that awaited us sat in our stomachs.

 Grant: This is stupid.